-- 2.3 The SCA does not normally investigate anonymous allegations unless there is a clear public interest in doing so. - 2.4 The Administration Officer will acknowledge receipt of an allegation within five clear working days of receiving it, or as soon as possible after 5 days, and will keep the person making the allegation informed of progress. - 2.5 The Administration Officer will inform the SCA member against whom an allegation has been made and will give the details of the complaint and remedy sought to them.
+- 2.3 A complaint must be submitted by one person only.
+The person must confirm that he/she will keep details of the complaint confidential and will not disclose it to third parties.
+We appreciate the complainant may need to discuss the complaint within their own company, but they must keep it within their company and not share outside to any third parties, and they must make any colleague consulted aware that they are also required to keep it confidential. - 2.4 The SCA does not normally investigate anonymous allegations unless there is a clear public interest in doing so. - 2.5 The Administration Officer will acknowledge receipt of an allegation within five clear working days of receiving it, or as soon as possible after 5 days, and will keep the person making the allegation informed of progress. - 2.6 The Administration Officer will inform the SCA member against whom an allegation has been made and will give the details of the complaint and remedy sought to them.
 In exceptional circumstances the Administration Officer has the discretion not to inform the SCA member if, in their opinion, to do so would risk an investigation being frustrated or prejudiced in some other way.